emanjon/current-problem-statement/draft-todo-yourname-protocol.md

 This document considers mechanisms through which either endpoint can independently initiate a key update that incorporates fresh randomness and can provide post-compromise security.
-The initiator does not have to wait for a live response, and the peer can process it later.
+The initiator does not wait for a live response, and the peer can process it later.
 This property is useful even when both endpoints are normally reachable because it allows each endpoint to schedule updates according to its constraints.